Dener (footballer, born 1971): Loan moves to Gremio and Vasco

 In 1993, Corinthians failed to sign him, as Portuguesa didn't agree on the fee, and then he was loaned to Grêmio of Porto Alegre that had also expressed interest in Dener in the past.
 With Gremio he won the Rio Grande do Sul State Championship During his time with Gremio, Dener became more focused on football after getting away from the São Paulo night scene and friends.
 He also played four Copa do Brasil matches in that year before returning to Portuguesa.

 In January 1994 he was loaned to Vasco of Rio de Janeiro, under coach Jair Pereira.
 He played two Copa do Brasil matches and scored a goal, and posthumously won the Rio de Janeiro State Championship.
 On 21 January 1994, he played a friendly with Vasco against Newell's Old Boys in Argentina (at the Copa Diário La Capital tournament), with Diego Maradona returning to action from an injury.
 Dener's performance impressed Maradona so much that he went to Vasco da Gama's locker room to meet him after the match (score 0-0).

 The transfer to Germany

 Dener was signed by German side VfB Stuttgart for a $3 million fee ahead of the 1994-95 season.
 On 15 April 1994, he signed his contract with the German club, where he would be teammates with Brazil captain, Dunga.

 International career

 Olympic team

 Dener played 9 games for the Olympic team of Brazil between 1991 and 1992, but he failed to help them qualify to the 1992 Olympics.
 He was teammates to players like Cafu and Roberto Carlos.

 National team

 Dener played two matches for the Brazil national team, managed by Paulo Roberto Falcão.
 On March 27, 1991, he played against Argentina.
-He entered the pitch as a sub for only 6 minutes, but he made an impact helping Brazil to equalise (3-3) after initiating a counter attack that ended in a goal.
+He entered the pitch as a sub for only six minutes, but he made an impact helping Brazil to equalise after initiating a counter attack that ended in a goal.

 Two months later, on May 28, he played against Bulgaria.
-He was considered to be a candidate for the USA World Cup squad, but he wasn't chosen by Carlos Alberto Parreira.